-It is important to note that El Niño and La Niña are not the only factors that drive global and regional climate patterns, and further that the strength of ENSO does not automatically correspond to the strength of its effects.
+It is important to note that El Niño and La Niña are not the only factors that drive global and regional climate patterns, and that the magnitudes of ENSO indicators do not directly correspond to the magnitudes of their effects.
 At the regional level, seasonal outlooks need to assess the relative effects of both the ENSO state and other locally relevant climate drivers.
-Regionally and locally applicable information is available via regional and national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).
+Regionally and locally applicable information is made available via regional and national seasonal climate outlooks, such as those produced by WMO Regional Climate Centres (RCCs), Regional Climate Outlook Forums (RCOFs) and National Meteorological and Hydrological Services (NMHSs).